Ralph Johnson (musician): Solo projects

 In 2000, Johnson traveled to Copenhagen, Denmark with Morris Pleasure to start a new conceptual jazz project.
 The members of jazz ensemble known as, "Audio Caviar", were Johnson, Pleasure and Steen Kyed.
-The band release an album entitled, "Transoceanic", that featured guest artists including, Howard Hewett, Janet Jackson, Johnson's band-mate, Phillip Bailey, Jonathan Butler, George Duke and others.
+The band release an album entitled, "Transoceanic", that featured guest artists including, Howard Hewett, Janet Jackson, Johnson's bandmate, Phillip Bailey, Jonathan Butler, George Duke and others.

 In 2014, Johnson teamed up with singer and writer, Siedah Garrett and released a Christmas song entitled, "Have a Very Merry Christmas" written by Johnson, Garrett, Erik Nuri and Raymond Crossley.
 The song was featured in the 2019 film, "Holiday Rush" starring singer Darlene Love.

 In 2019, Johnson released a solo project entitled, "Co-Swagit (Everything's Cool)".

 In March 2020, Johnson and jazz pianist Gerald Clayton released a single entitled, "Smooth and You" written by Johnson, Raymond Crossley, Gerald Clayton, and D. Stone.
 The song was produced by Johnson and Crossley.

 Johnson has worked with a wide range of artists in different capacities.
 As a percussionist on Blue Magic's 1978 album Message From The Magic and Stanley Turrentine's 1981 album Tender Togetherness.
 He worked as a producer on The Temptations 1984 album Truly For You and Howard Hewett's 2008 album Howard Hewett Christmas.
 Johnson also worked with Drake, Nathan East, and Meghan Trainor and others.

-Personal
+Personal life

 When Johnson is not on the road, he is an assistant karate instructor at his teacher, Mark Zacharatos', school.
 Johnson holds two Blackbelt Degrees.
 A 1st Degree Tang Soo Do and a 3rd Degree in Kung Fu Sansoo.
 He is a certified scuba diver with an advanced open water certification and a student pilot.
 Johnson is a tremendous lover of jazz and an art collector.